MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/overview/windows-autopatch-privacy.md

 ## Tenant access

 Windows Autopatch creates an enterprise application in your tenant.
-This enterprise application is a first party application used to run the Windows Autopatch service.
+This enterprise application is used to run the Windows Autopatch service.

 | Enterprise application name | Usage | Permissions |
 | ----- | ----- | ----- |